Dark Deity: Gameplay

 The gameplay consists of moving units around on a grid-based battlefield.
 Characters utilize an "Advantage system" where they all carry four different weapons that target different enemy weaknesses.
 These weapons can be upgraded using Class Tokens, which is essential for the game.
 Weapons have 4 tiers that require different rarities of Tokens to upgrade.
 Upgrading a weapon twice will advance it to the next tier.

 The game foregoes the use of permadeath or casual modes as seen in Fire Emblem.
 When characters are defeated in battle, they remain playable, but gain a permanent wound that costs them a random stat point.
 This still punishes players permanently for losing a character, but lets players decide to continue fighting if they decide that the tradeoff is worth it.
 Due to the lower penalty for losing units, the game's difficulty is balanced to be challenging.

 Characters can have support conversations that increase their affinity for other characters, with thirty playable characters in total.

 Development

-The game was first conceptualized by Chip Moore and Dylan Takeyama, who came up with the concept while in college.
+Dark Deity was first conceptualized by Chip Moore and Dylan Takeyama, who came up with the concept while in college.
 The developers had the goal to match a retro gameplay style with an updated modern look, scaling down high-resolution character art to lower-resolution sprites.
 They created the game in GameMaker and launched a successful Kickstarter.
 It was later surprise-launched on Steam.